-Have you recently had a new furnace installed and are now experiencing a strange smell?
-You're not alone, because plenty of other homeowners also experience this at first.
+Have you recently had a new furnace put in and are now noticing a strange smell?
+You’re not alone, because plenty of other homeowners also experience this at first.
 Let’s review what’s creating this smell, and when you can expect it to subside, as well as three other furnace smells you shouldn’t disregard.

 Why Your New Furnace Smells